GoekeLab/sg-nex-data/docs/SG-NEx_m6Anet_tutorial.md

 For this tutorial, we will use the data from the A549_directRNA_replicate6_run1 sample.
 The required data include:

 - feature values of the A549 sample (json file),
-- indexes of the feature values file. (index file)
+- indexes of the feature values file (index file),
 - number of reads for each DRACH position. (readcount file)

 ### **Download data for m6Anet**